gorterd/DataStructures2017_ClassProjects/README.md

 ### Sticks ([link](/sticks))

+First significant class project.
+I recreate the game of sticks, wherein there is a "heap of sticks on a board.
+On their turn, each player picks up 1 to 3 sticks.
+The one who has to pick the final stick will be the loser."
+The game can be played between two humans, between a human and a dumb AI, and between a human and a trained AI, which requires simple machine learning.

 ### Hash Table Search Engine ([link](/hash-search-engine))

 This assignment consisted of two parts: (1) creating a class `HashMapForStrings` that implements a String to String map from scratch using a hash table and linked lists, and (2) creating a class `HashSearchEngine` that takes a user-provided search term and prints a key-value search result(s) where the key matches the the provided search term.
 We used these classes by storing IDMb film information in the map using a publicly accessible IMDb data file, where the key was the film title and the value was its plot summary, and then searching for films by title using our search engine.